The audience for this book will will include:

 - Discover a new and beautiful life

-#1 Amazon New Release! ─ A Memoir and portrait of a family at its worst and its best
+#1 Amazon New Release! ─ Memoir and Portrait of a Family at Its Worst and Best

 Some memoirs shock.
 Some entertain.
 Some take us places we’re afraid to go.
 A rare few move us.
 Once in a blue moon, a book does it all.
 This is Risking the Rapids.

-Alcoholic father, mean mother, Catholic guilt: WCCO-TV personality Don O’Brien was well-known in the Twin Cities and throughout much of Minnesota.
-Whether forecasting weather and trading wisecracks with the anchor on the nightly news, pitching for sponsors Montgomery Ward and King Koil Mattresses, or hosting a Saturday night movie, he was a man people trusted.
-(For one thing, he’d warn them if the movie they were about to watch was a dud.
-“Go to bed,” he’d say.)
+Alcoholic father, mean mother, Catholic guilt.
+WCCO-TV personality Don O’Brien was well-known in the Twin Cities and in Minnesota.
+Whether forecasting weather and trading wisecracks with the anchor on the nightly news, pitching for sponsors, or hosting a Saturday night movie, he was a man people trusted.
 In private, Don O’Brien’s family life was a far cry from what his fans saw on TV.
 Little by little we see the corrosion: nightly martinis shared with his wife Betty, an undemonstrative and icy-hearted mother.
 The neglect.
 The poisoning of self-esteem.
 The rigidity demanded by the Catholic church.
 Competition.
 Cruelty.
 All packed into ordinary days and nights as a sensitive girl comes of age.

 #1 Amazon New Release! ─ A celebration of the LGBT community

 Readers of The ABCs of LGBT by Ashley Mardell and Queer: A Graphic History by Dr. Meg-John Barker will love We Make It Better, a quintessential LGBT book.